LucidtechAI/cradl-docs/get-started/installation.md

 This guide assumes use of our **CLI** tool, **cURL,** or our **Python SDK**.
 To install these, follow the relevant steps below.

-## CLI
+## Command Line Interface (CLI)

-Our CLI tool simplifies making API calls, and will detect credentials automatically.
+Our CLI allows you to access Cradl from the command line.

 **Prerequisites:** Python and pip